WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

 4. Confirm that the PC can access the Horizon RDK via the network.

-#### X86 Platform
+#### X86

-1. Confirm that the USB camera in hand is working properly and connect it to the USB slot of the PC or server.
+1. Confirm that the USB camera is working properly and connect it to the USB slot of the PC or server.

 2. Confirm that the X86 platform system is Ubuntu 20.04 and tros.b has been successfully installed.

 ### How to Use (default usb_pixel_format is mjpeg)

-The usage method is the same for Horizon RDK and X86 platforms.
-Taking Horizon RDK platform as an example:
+The usage method is the same for Horizon RDK and X86.
+Taking Horizon RDK as an example:

 1. Log in to the Horizon RDK via SSH and confirm the device name of the USB camera.
 Here, let's take `/dev/video8` as an example.